DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - Type II reports also cover an extended period of time, at least 6 months
             - think of Type II report as similar to a traditional audit; the auditor is checking the paperwork, and verifying the controls are functioning properly
         - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described)

+- 6.1.4 Location for Auditing
+    - Third-party audits are conducted by, or on behalf of, another org
+    - **On-Premise**:
+        - Physical Access: Auditors typically need physical access to hardware, network devices, and data centres for inspection, configuration reviews and testing
+        - Control and Visibility: Organisation retains greater control over its infrastructure thus auditors have ore direct visibility into security configurations
+        - Scope: Audits may be focused on traditional IT infrastructure , including network security, operating systems, physical safeguards etc
+    - **Cloud**:
+        - Shared Responsibility: Security is a shared responsibility between the organisation and the cloud provider.
+Audit focus shifts towards how the organisation uses the cloud services
+        - Documentation & APIs: Auditors typically will rely on heavily on cloud provider documentations, service configurations, and access to relevant APIs for gathering evidence.
+        - Compliance Focus: Emphasis often on meeting cloud-specific security standards (e.g SOC 2, ISO 27001, FedRAMP), and the organisations configuration of cloud services.
+CSPs provide attestation documents for certification of the underlying infrastructure but the customer still needs to configure the cloud service in a compliant manner.
+        - Customer right-to-audit is often limited, and be  mindful of rules of engagement when it comes to penetration testing
+    - **Hybrid**:
+        - Increased Complexity: presents the most complexity due to the mix of on-premise and cloud components that need auditing
+        - Data Flows: Understanding how data moves between on-premise and cloud environments is crucial for risk assessment
+        - Integrated Controls: Auditors must evaluate the evaluate the effectiveness of security controls accros the entire hybrid landscape.

+- **Assurance Challenges with Virtualization & Cloud**: The cloud is made possible by virualization technologies that enable dynamic environments needed for a global provider platform.
+    -  Depending on the cloud arhitecture deployed, the cloud security professional may need to perorm multiple layers of auditing.
+    -  To be effective, the auditor must understand the virualization architecture of the cloud provider
+        - Provider (Cloud Service Provider): The CSP i.e Microsoft, Amazon & Google will usually be responsible for the audits of controls over the hypervisor
+        - Customer (Cloud conusmers):  VMs deployed on top of the hardware are usually owned by the customer
+        - **Right-to-Audit**:
+            - The customer can request right-to-audit the service provider to ensure compliance with the security requirements agreed in the contract
+            - Contracts are often written to allow CSPs standard audits (SOC 2, ISO 27001) to be used in place of customer-performed audit.
+        - **Metrics**: If there are specific indicators that the CSP must provide to the customer, they should be documented in a contract
+            - Metrics tell you how compliance with the agreement will be measured
+        - Major CSPs make SOC 2 Type II (or other report) available on demand
+        - The use of vulnerability scanners and pen testers may be limited by the CSP's terms of service or cloud contractual arrangment.
+            -

 [6.2](#6.2) Conduct security control testing (OSG-9 Chpt 15)
 - Security control testing can include testing of the physical facility, logical systems and applications; common testing methods: